haydenallenjohnson/haydenallenjohnson.github.io/_pages/about.md

   - /about.html
 ---

+I am currently a postdoc at the College of Fisheries and Ocean Sciences at the University of Alaska Fairbanks, working with Steven Dykstra and Andy Mahoney.
+The focus of my work here is sea ice-ocean interactions, with particular intrest in the influence of the ocean on the stability of landfast sea ice.

-I'm a PhD Candidate at Scripps Institution of Oceanography, advised by [Grant Deane](https://imtlab.ucsd.edu/profile-grant-deane/).
-The current focus of my work is small-scale ice-ocean interactions.
-Specifically, I study the release of air bubbles from melting glacier ice into water, the sounds that the bubbles emit during this process, and their influence on the structure of the ice-water boundary layer.
+I recently completed my Ph.D. at Scripps Institution of Oceanography, where I was advised by [Grant Deane](https://imtlab.ucsd.edu/profile-grant-deane/).
+The title of my thesis was ``The release of air bubbles and other small-scale processes at the ice-water interface of marine-terminating glaciers".
+Some of the chapters have not yet turned into published papers, but reach out to me by email if you would like a copy of the thesis!